Itsfoss0/alx-higher_level_programming/0x06-python-classes/README.md

 * [X] What is a method
 * [X] What is the special ```__init__``` method and how to use it
 * [X] What is Data Abstraction, Data Encapsulation, and Information Hiding
+* [X] What is a property
+* [X] What is the difference between an attribute and a property in Python
+* [X] What is the Pythonic way to write getters and setters in Python
+* [X] How to dynamically create arbitrary new attributes for existing instances of a class
+* [X] How to bind attributes to object and classes